robconery/blog/_posts/2012-02-25-nodejs-callback-conventions-and-your-app.md

 customer.register("test@test.com","password","confirm", result, success);
 ```

 The last two arguments here are callbacks.
-If you're new to Javascript - keep in mind it's asynchronous which means that nothing really happens _right now_.
+If you're new to JavaScript - keep in mind it's asynchronous which means that nothing really happens _right now_.
 If you need to know when something is done, you sending a callback function (which is probably better thought of as a continuation) which gets fired when the operation completed.

 **But how do you structure your callback?**